 A city council requires the development of ICT enterprise architecture to guide future decision-making in line with their five-year ICT and Information Management Strategy.

-City of Canterbury Bankstown (CBC) was formed in 2016 after the amalgamation of the former City of Canterbury and City of Bankstown Councils.
+The City was formed in 2016 after the amalgamation of two Councils.
 With over 361,000 residents, it is the largest council in NSW.

 The council has developed a five-year ICT and Information Management Strategy to guide all ICT planning, purchases and deployments in an effective, efficient and sustainable manner.
 This strategy includes a number of initiatives, one of which is to develop improved enterprise architecture artefacts.